 When there is more hair present, it increases the believable appearance of Trichopigmentation.
 This is a theory that also applies to hair concealers like Toppik.
 When more hair is present, it is easier to create convincing coverage.

 Another variable that Providers must take into account is skin color.
 The use of scalp tattooing on darker skin looks far more realistic than a patient with a fair skin tone.

 Hair density is defined as the number of hairs within a given surface area.
 However, patients that come to Dr. U’s practice often desire to achieve the appearance of fullness on the scalp, not an improvement on the number of hairs or pigment dots on the scalp.

-Something important to consider is the contrast between the color of the hair and the skin tone of the scalp.
-Two people can have the same hair density, but one of them may appear to have fuller hair that than the other.
+Something important to consider is the contrast between the hair color and the skin tone of the scalp.
+Two people can have the same hair density, but one may appear to have fuller hair than the other.
 This could be for two separate reasons: light hair against light-colored skin or dark hair against dark-colored skin.

 Hairline and Temple Recession

 Trichopigmentation will not work as a solution for hairline and temple recession.
 Placing pigment in an area that is already bordered by hair ends up looking obvious and artificial.
-It would be very easy for anyone passing by to differentiate between the pigmented region and the hair itself.
+It would be effortless for anyone passing by to differentiate between the pigmented region and the hair itself.